8 Documentation

 - If items are entered into a scoring program and then exported, what variables are exported?

-- If you are collecting data using existing measures (i.e. existing scales, existing standardized assessments), you will want to collect any documentation on those measures such as technical documents or copies of instruments.
-You will want your documentation to provide information such as:
+- If you are collecting data using existing measures (i.e., existing scales, existing standardized assessments), you will want to collect any documentation on those measures, such as technical documents or copies of instruments.

-- Any data element standards that you plan to use
+- Any data element standards that you plan to use (UC Merced Library 2023)

-- See Section 11.2.1 for an overview of existing data element standards
+- See Section 11.2.1 for an overview of existing data element standards.

+All measures/items for each instrument will be included in the data dictionary.
 As you build your data dictionaries, consider the following:

 - Item names